iliketoprogram14/ILikeToProgram/_posts/2011-08-03-music-player-beta.md

 Currently, the application prompts the user to browse for the iTunes/Music directory, but it may be easier to just search for the iTunes xml library and hope for the best.
 At the end of the day, I need to design a way to handle errors from a bad library or xml file (the xml file may not be up to date), so that may take up tomorrow night.

-Other than those minor issues, I'm done!
+Other than those minor issues, I'm pretty much done!